Skip to main content

 The aim is to create a more secure and user-focused printing experience while maintaining broad compatibility.
 This new platform is called Windows Protected Print Mode (WPP), reflecting Microsoft's belief that users should benefit from Secure-by-Default settings.
 As a result, WPP will eventually be enabled by default in Windows.
 In line with these changes, Microsoft also announced plans to phase out support for third-party print drivers in Windows.
 Microsoft encourages organizations, vendors of printing devices, and software developers to switch to IPP-based printing.

 Microsoft was motivated to make such substantial changes because of security and compatibility.
-You can read about Microsoft’s point of view in their announcement A new, modern, and secure print experience from Windows.
+You can read about Microsoft’s point of view:

-Microsoft announced that the public release of an update 22H2 containing Protected print mode would arrive in September or October 2024.
+Microsoft announced that the public release of an update 22H2 containing Protected print mode will arrive in October 2024.

 About WPP